hengho/hengho/README.md

 - 👋 Hi, I’m @hengho
 - 👀 I’m interested in Web, Android, AI
 - 🌱 I’m currently learning Computer Science at KAIST
-- 📫 How to reach me - email : gksghyou@gmail.com
+- 📫 How to reach me - email : gksghyou@kaist.ac.kr

 <!---
 hengho/hengho is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.